 In the evening, invite friends over to (16) play board games.
 Include a few that you played as a kid (Monopoly?
 Battleship?
 The Game of Life?).

 If you have a whole day at your disposal, (17) re-create summer camp: Gather a small group of adult friends and organize a day of crafting and outdoor activities.
-Build a fire in the evening and roast marshmallows.
+Build a fire in the evening and roast marshmallows (or try these campfire recipes).

 If you have half a day, use a few PTO hours to engage in the youthful art of “ditching” and (18) take the morning off to treat your significant other to a leisurely breakfast at home or your favorite eatery.